 As for the teachers' experience majority, 14 (47%) and 13 (43%) of the teachers had experience between 0 – 5 years and 6 to 10 years of experience, respectively.
 While a few numbers of teachers, 1 (3%) and 2 (7%) of the teachers had the experience of 11 – 5 years and above, respectively.
 The majority of the teachers have enough work experience to support them realize the contribution of e-learning platforms in enhancing competence-based curriculum in private secondary schools.

-Table 5: Teachers' level of education
+Table 5.
+Teachers' level of education